Viroconium Cornoviorum: Roman

 Wroxeter was first established in the early years of the Roman conquest of Britain as a frontier post for a cohort of Thracian Auxilia who were taking part in the campaigns of the governor, Publius Ostorius Scapula.
 The site is strategically located near the end of Watling Street, the primary Roman trunk road that ran across Britannia from Dubris (Dover).
-The post was a key frontier position because it defended the River Severn valley as it come out of Cambria (Wales) as well as protecting the route to the south that lead to the Wye valley.
+The post was a key frontier position because it defended the River Severn valley as it comes out of Cambria (Wales) as well as protecting the route to the south that lead to the Wye valley.

 In the mid 1st century Caesar's Legio XIV Gemina took over the site from the Thracian Auxilia in preparation for the invasion of Wales and replaced the fort with a much larger legionary fortress.
 In 78 governor Gnaeus Julius Agricola led campaigns to suppress the tribes in North Wales and the druids on Ynys Môn.
 In 80 Agricola took Legio XIV Gemina north on his punitive expeditions against the Picts in Scotland.
 With the departure of Legio XIV Gemina, Legio XX Valeria Victrix took over the fortress.

 By the late 80s the fort had ceased to be used by the Roman army after Legio XX Valeria Victrix moved to Deva Victrix.
 In this period the canabae, or civilian settlement, that had grown up around the legionary fort began turning it into a town.
 Archaeological research has found that an unfinished legionary bath house in the centre of the town eventually became the town's forum.
 A decade later a civic street grid was subsuming the plan of the old legionary fort.

 The colonnaded forum was started in the 120s covering the unfinished bath house, and with the impressive dedicatory inscription to Hadrian found in excavations dating the completion to 130.
 By then the town had expanded especially under Emperor Hadrian to cover an area of more than 173 acre.
 It then had many public buildings, including thermae.
 Simpler temples and shops have also been excavated.
 At its peak, Viroconium is estimated to have been one of the richest and the fourth largest Roman settlement in Britain with a population of more than 15,000.
 Its wealth is surprising for what remained a frontier town and is perhaps explained by its access to Wales and to other trade routes.

 Between 165 and 185 the forum burned down, including neighbouring shops and houses, and many shop contents were subsequently found in excavations.
 The forum was rebuilt with several modifications.

 Following the end of Roman rule in Britain around 410, the Cornovii tribe divided into Pengwern (Shropshire) and Powys.
 This socio-political division started Viroconium's decline as an important settlement.